deepskystacker/DSS/Installers/README.txt

 49. Bug fix: Deadlock in DSSLive when stacking FITS files because CFITSReader::Read() didn't issue an End2() call to match the Start2() call.

-50. Bug fix: Null pointer error passed to XYSeries::append() by ChartTab.cpp.
+50. Bug fix: Null pointer passed to XYSeries::append() by ChartTab.cpp.
 Some code tidyups as well.

 Welcome to DeepSkyStacker 5.1.3
 ===============================